AltspaceVR/AltspaceSDK/README.md

 The Altspace SDK is in beta and actively under development. **It is critically important to stay up to date by reading the [AltspaceSDK Wiki], the [Known Issues] page, and the [GitHub Issues] page.**

 Consequently, it is also good practice to source the SDK directly from our CDN, or pull from this repo on a consistent basis.
-The file structure is mirrored in our sdk subdomain so that AltRender (for example) can be linked from http://sdk.altvr.com/src/AltRenderer.js
+The file structure is mirrored in our sdk subdomain so that AltOBJMTLLoader (for example) can be linked from http://sdk.altvr.com/src/AltOBJMTLLoader.js

 ## Scope of Current SDK